-InnoValor, as only mobile vendor, participated in the PACE/SAC interoperability tests that were done at Secure Document World in May 2016 (SDW Interop 2016) and by the EU Joint Reach Centre in 2017 (eMRTD Interop test, ISPRA 2017).
+InnoValor, as the only mobile vendor, participated in the PACE interoperability tests that were done at Secure Document World in May 2016 (SDW Interop 2016) and by the EU Joint Reach Centre in 2017 (eMRTD Interop test, ISPRA 2017).

 Extended Access Control

 Contrary to BAC and PACE, the execution of EAC-TA does not involve a password that can be derived from information on the data page.
-Instead the terminal (device that reads the passport) must present a government issued certificate to the chip, to proof that it is authorised to read such sensitive information.
+Instead, the terminal (a device that reads the passport) must present a government-issued certificate to the chip, to prove that it is authorised to read such sensitive information.